 - Right Click on your SATA hard drive and go to Properties

-- Now go to policies tab, and Check the box next to enable advanced performance.
+- Now go to the Policies tab, and Check the box next to Enable advanced performance.

 #7 Copy File Paths directly

-Its annoying every time you want to use the path of a file or folder, you have to manually type it and append with path.
+It’s not very pleasant every time you want to use the path of a file or folder, and you have to type it and append it with the path manually.

-- Just right click on the file while pressing SHIFT key
+- Right-click on the file while pressing the SHIFT key

 - Click and path will be copied in memory.
 Use CTRL + V to paste.